Kazakhstan

 Departure Day

-• Flights leave from Almaty airport to various destinations both international and domestic.
-Let us know where you are going and we will get you there on time!
+Flights leave from Almaty airport to various destinations both international and domestic.
+Let us know where you are going, and we will get you there in time!

-• You may also wish to spend more time in Almaty, a truly lovely city – walkable, friendly people, lots to see and do.
+You may also wish to spend more time in Almaty, a charming city – walkable, friendly people, lots to see and do.
 We recommend continuing at least one more day to make the most of the trip – you won’t regret it!

 • Extras